Subscription Modal Banner

 When started early, educational plans in the Philippines can help parents save money.
 The longer you allow your investments to grow, the bigger the potential returns can be.

 Should you fall on hard times and find it hard to pay the premiums, don’t let your policy lapse.
 You can charge premium payments to your credit card in the meantime.
-But settle them right away to keep credit card balances from piling up and becoming unmanageable debt.
+But settle them immediately to keep credit card balances from piling up and becoming unmanageable debt.

-We hope you’d be able to choose the right product from the best educational plans in the Philippines listed above.
-Consider your budget, your needs, the insurance provider, and the plan’s benefits.
+We hope you can choose the right product from the abovementioned educational plans.
+Consider your budget, needs, the insurance provider, and the plan’s benefits.
 And don’t be afraid to ask questions from your financial advisor so that everything is clear to you.

 Sources: